The independent researcher can be named, but not serve as the anchor of the deposit: HAL

 This creates a dependency relation.
 The independent researcher may participate, but only if another author supplies the institutional anchor.
 The independent researcher is therefore not fully excluded as a person, but is prevented from functioning as the legitimating source of the deposit.

-From quiet exclusion to loud exclusion
+From quiet exclusion to normalized quiet exclusion

-This mechanism differs from a vague rejection.
 In a vague rejection, the platform may decline the submission without specifying whether the issue concerns content, format, scope, status, or credibility.
 The exclusion remains quiet.

 Quiet exclusion unclear threshold, non-actionable decision

-Loud exclusion explicit status-based threshold
+Normalized status-based threshold

 The scientific system remains formally open, but trajectories collapse into a closed loop: